From Euler to AI: Unifying Formulas for Mathematical Constants

-\subsection{The Coboundary Graph Growing Algorithm}
+\subsection{The coboundary graph growing algorithm}

-Input: Initialized graph with no edges, where each node is a canonical-form recurrence for a formula.
-Each node has precomputed attributes: irrationality measure ($\delta$) and convergence rate (\cref{section-math-backround}).
-Each node has a `source' attribute with possible values: `cmf' or `formula', with some nodes being recurrences generated by the CMF (see \cref{append-algs-cmf-trajectories}).
-Each node has attribute `was\_hub' initialized to False.
+\textbf{Input:} (1) Initialized graph with no edges, where each node is a canonical-form recurrence for a formula.
+Each node has precomputed attributes: irrationality measure ($\delta$) and convergence rate ($r$) (\cref{section-math-backround}).
+(2) Dataframe of canonical forms generated by the CMF (see \cref{append-algs-cmf-trajectories}), with precomputed attributes as in (1).

-Output: The graph as a forest, where each edge contains the rigorous transformation between the two nodes it connects and every CMF-generated recurrence is a root in this forest (but not all roots are CMF-generated).
+\textbf{Output:} The graph as a forest, where each edge contains the rigorous transformation between the two nodes it connects.
 This forest is termed a \textit{coboundary graph}.
-Every tree groups formulas that are rigorously-equivalent together.
-The trees found by the algorithm are actually subgraphs of cliques; not all clique edges are computed during the matching phase to make the algorithm more efficient, but they all exist.
+Every tree groups formulas that are rigorously-equivalent together---the trees found by the algorithm are actually subgraphs of cliques; not all clique edges are computed during the matching phase to make the algorithm more efficient, but they all exist.
 If a tree contains a CMF-generated canonical form, all of the formulas within are unified.

-Steps:
+\textbf{Steps:}

-1. Group nodes according to $\delta$: Initialize an empty list for each value between $-1.00$ and $0.05$ (or higher upper bound, depending on the PCF with highest $\delta$) at intervals of $0.05$ including the edge values.
-For every group value $\delta_G$, insert every node that has $|\delta - \delta_G| < 0.05$ into the group's corresponding list.
-Note that a node will appear in two clusters initially.
+1. Cluster nodes according to $\delta$: Initialize an empty list for each value between $-1.00$ and $0.05$ (or higher upper bound, depending on the PCF with highest $\delta$) at intervals of $0.05$ ($\delta$ ``granularity'') including the edge values.
+For every cluster value $\delta_c$, insert every node with $\delta$ obeying $|\delta - \delta_c| < 0.03$ ($\delta$ ``similarity threshold'') into the cluster's corresponding list.
+Note that a node can appear in two clusters initially.
 The maximum distance between two nodes in the same cluster is $2\cdot 0.03 = 0.06$.
 This is intentional to prevent missing matches.
 Additionally, initialize an empty list ``nonhubs.''